nojvek/uber-sudoku/README.md

 # Uber Sudoku Challenge

-This is my attempt at the Uber programming challenge.
+This is my attempt at the [Uber Sudoku coding challenge](https://nojvek.github.io/uber-sudoku).

 ### Features
  * It looks beautiful, I spent quite a lot of time tweaking the CSS.
 At one point I had a dynamically blurred background but it was too slow on mobile devices, so I had to revert.